niemopen/cmftool/README.md

 ## Building

-This project was built with NetBeans 24, Gradle 8.6, and Oracle JDK 21.
+This project was built with NetBeans 24, Gradle 8.12, and Oracle JDK 21.
-Try `gradlew
+Try `./gradlew build`

 ## Other assets